AI experts sharing free tutorials to accelerate your business.

 Provide the following:

-1. Legal question — The specific issue to research, framed as precisely as possible (e.g., "Under California law, can an employer enforce a noncompete agreement signed by an at-will employee?")
+1. Legal question — The specific issue, framed as precisely as possible (e.g., "Under California law, can an at-will employee be bound by a noncompete agreement signed as a condition of post-termination severance?")

-2. Relevant facts — The key facts of the client's situation that bear on the legal question
+2. Relevant facts — The key facts that bear on the question; note if certain facts are assumed pending discovery

-4. Matter context — Case name/number, client name, and any procedural posture
+4. Matter context — Case name/number, client name, procedural posture, and any prior briefing on the issue

 Instructions